mjbright/packer-tf-vault/labs/lab1-packer-build/index.md

 This file specifies that the build we will perform requires the Amazon plugin to be able to use resources in the AWS Cloud.

+### Download the AWS plugin

+Run the command ```packer init plugin.pkr.hcl``` to download the specified plugin.

+Packer requires this to be able to interact with AWS.

 #### The Build Specification

 Create a file `example.pkr.hcl` and fill it with the following contents: